francescorivola/fire-and-forgetter/README.md

 Fire and forgetter is a tiny library to keep the state of fire and forget operations.

-It ensures that a catch is always added to these operations.
+It ensures that a catch is always added to these operations (to avoid any Unhandled Promise Rejections that could lead in memory leaks).

 Finally it provides a close method that:
-1) resolves when all pending fire and forget operations have been fullfilled or rejected
+1) resolves when all pending fire and forget operations have been fulfilled or rejected
 2) mark the instance as closed so no new fire an forget operations can be executed.

 ### Example with Express